 Joseph Shabason is a Toronto-based saxophonist.
-His new record, The Fellowship, is out April 2021 via Western Vinyl.
+His new record, Welcome To Hell, is out now via Western Vinyl.

 This album is built around the themes of certainty and turmoil: The certainty that comes when you give your life over to religion, and the turmoil that builds when you start to see cracks in that belief system.
 The song “Escape From North York” falls into the turmoil side of the record.